ray155093/azure-docs.zh-tw/articles/virtual-network/virtual-network-deploy-static-pip-arm-portal.md

 <properties
-   pageTitle="在資源管理員中使用 Azure 入口網站部署使用靜態公用 IP 的 VM | Microsoft Azure" description="了解如何在資源管理員中使用 Azure 入口網站部署使用靜態公用 IP 的 VM" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Deploy a VM with a static public IP using the Azure portal in Resource Manager | Microsoft Azure" description="Learn how to deploy VMs with a static public IP using the zure portal in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"